Conforming vs. nonconforming loans: What’s the difference?

 What is a nonconforming loan?

 Mortgage loans that don’t meet the requirements for a conforming loan are considered nonconforming loans.
-Jumbo loans are nonconforming loans that exceed the maximum loan limit for an area — but loans can be nonconforming for other reasons beyond loan size.
-For example, government-backed loans such as FHA, VA and USDA loans, which are all mortgage products backed by their respective agencies, are nonconforming loans.
+Jumbo loans are a common type of nonconforming loans: They exceed the maximum loan limit for an area.
+But loans can be nonconforming for other reasons beyond loan size.
+For example, government-backed loans such as FHA, VA and USDA loans are nonconforming loans.

 Compared to conforming loans, there is a much wider diversity of loan types and features among nonconforming loans.
-It’s important to remember that nonconforming mortgages often come with higher interest rates than conforming loans, but this is not always the case.
+It’s important to remember that nonconforming mortgages often come with higher interest rates than conforming loans.
 Additionally, the process of securing a nonconforming loan can be quicker and require less documentation than the process of securing a conforming loan.

 Nonconforming loan requirements

-If you’re planning on getting a jumbo loan, lenders may demand that you have a high credit score, high cash reserves or assets and/or a low DTI ratio.
+If you’re planning on getting a jumbo loan, lenders may demand that you have a high credit score, high cash reserves or assets and/or a low debt-to-income ratio (DTI ratio).
 Additionally, you can expect to put down between 10 to 30 percent upfront; exact amounts vary by lender.

 Here are three common reasons borrowers don’t qualify for conforming loans:

-• Credit score: If you’ve experienced credit troubles and your FICO score is less than 620, you might not qualify for a conforming loan.
+- Credit score: If you’ve experienced credit troubles and your FICO score is less than 620, you might not qualify for a conforming loan.
 For borrowers with low credit scores, mortgages issued by the Federal Housing Administration (FHA) are a popular nonconforming alternative.
 FHA loans allow for credit scores of 580 (or 500 with a higher down payment than the standard 3.5 percent.)
-One downside: Steep fees for mandatory mortgage insurance premiums (MIP) can increase the costs of FHA loans.
+One downside: Mandatory mortgage insurance premiums (MIP) can increase the costs of FHA loans.

-• A high DTI ratio: If your debt level pushes you out of conforming-loan territory, you still might be able to get an FHA mortgage or a type of nonconforming loan known as a non-qualified or non-QM mortgage.
+- A high DTI ratio: When you have a high DTI ratio, it means your monthly obligations eat up too high a percentage of your monthly income — generally over 45 percent of it.
+If your debt level pushes you out of conforming-loan territory, you still might be able to get an FHA mortgage or a type of nonconforming loan known as a non-qualified or non-QM mortgage.

 Pros and cons of nonconforming loans